-Due to the growing concerns regarding the impact of the coronavirus and out of concern for the children in our program and the safety of our staff and visitors all non-essential face to face visits and other entrance into the program are suspended until further notice.
+Due to the concerns regarding the impact of the coronavirus and out of concern for the children in our program and the safety of our staff and visitors, parental visitation remains suspended and professional visitation is limited and by appointment only.

 Foundations is a highly structured, community-based 12 bed trauma informed residential treatment program for court-involved girls who exhibit chronic behavioral issues and have been unable to be assisted on an outpatient basis.
 Residents may be involved with the court via a CHINS or criminal charge and are placed in the program by judicial order.
 In addition, females in the custody of the Department of Family Services maybe placed through an Application of Admission and Memorandum of Understanding, if they meet the criteria for Foundations.

 Foundations works with youth who are between the ages of 13 and 17 at the time of admission.
 Foundations offers a highly structured environment with both a behavioral and clinical component.
 The goal is for them to adopt more positive interactions among themselves, with their families, and within the community.